 The difference between an average NBA player and a Great NBA player is commitment.
 You need to continuously sharpen and prune your skill, the people who combine commitment with practice would always see their skills go off the charts faster because they are continuously applying and mastering their skills.

-Hack 5- find a mentor
+TIP 5- find a mentor

 The best way to learn is through mentorship we were built for this, watching someone archive a certain goal or goals can be powerful inspiring and motivating that’s how I started this website, I saw someone else archive success as a digital entrepreneur and I was like why can’t I?, now I’m more interested in teaching and sharing my knowledge to you my readers to help you accelerate your growth and maximize your potential

-Thank you so much for reading through. the tips shared above are powerful and scientifically proven ways to learn anything fast, if you have any additional tips or hacks on how to learn anything faster be sure to drop it in the comment section below, thank you and peace out till next post.
+Thank you so much for reading through. the tips shared above are powerful and scientifically proven ways to learn anything fast, if you have any additional tips or hacks on how to learn anything faster be sure to drop them in the comment section below, thank you and peace out till the next post.